How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

-Figure~\ref{f:mind-body}C shows the complementary situation wherein the roles of Wigner and his friend are reversed---i.e., now Wigner is the object being observed by Fabienne-as-subject.
+Figure~\ref{f:mind-body}C shows the complementary situation wherein the roles of {\sc Bob} and his friend {\sc Alice} are reversed---i.e., now {\sc Bob} is the object being observed by {\sc Alice}-as-subject.
 The reliability condition {\bf R1}---standardization---requires that this situation be described in the same manner.
 That is, we should use the same factors $F_\ell$ and $G_\ell$.
-Now, from Fabienne's 1PP, factors $F_\ell$ and $G_\ell$, respectively, correspond to Fabienne's experience of the experimental system, $[S]_F$, and Fabienne's experience of the physical correlates of Wigner's experience of the experimental system, $[[S]_W]_F$---in short, $[S]_F \sim F_\ell $ and $ [[S]_W]_F \sim G_\ell $.
+Now, from {\sc Alice}'s 1PP, factors $F_\ell$ and $G_\ell$, respectively, correspond to {\sc Alice}'s experience of the experimental system, $[S]_A$, and {\sc Alice}'s experience of the physical correlates of {\sc Bob}'s experience of the experimental system, $[[S]_B]_A$---in short, $[S]_A \sim F_\ell $ and $ [[S]_B]_A \sim G_\ell $.

-The reliability condition {\bf R2}---intersubjectivity---requires that, at each time step, what Wigner-as-subject considers as the experimental system, $[S]_W\sim F_\ell$, which is external to his friend, be the same as the experimental system that Wigner-as-object observes via the corresponding physical correlates $[[S]_W]_F\sim G_\ell$.
-Under an exchange of roles, the initial factor $F_0(x_1, x_0)$, for instance, characterizing the experimental system observed by Wigner-as-subject (see Fig.~\ref{f:mind-body}B), corresponds to the final factor $G_0 \equiv F_{2n-1}(x_0, x_{2n-1})$ characterizing the experimental system observed by Wigner-as-object performing the experiment (see Fig.~\ref{f:mind-body}C).
+The reliability condition {\bf R2}---intersubjectivity---requires that, at each time step, what {\sc Bob}-as-subject considers as the experimental system, $[S]_B\sim F_\ell$, which is external to his friend {\sc Alice}, be the same as the experimental system that {\sc Bob}-as-object observes via the corresponding physical correlates $[[S]_B]_A\sim G_\ell$.
+Under an exchange of roles, the initial factor $F_0(x_1, x_0)$, for instance, characterizing the experimental system observed by {\sc Bob}-as-subject (see Fig.~\ref{f:mind-body}B), corresponds to the final factor $G_0 \equiv F_{2n-1}(x_0, x_{2n-1})$ characterizing the experimental system observed by {\sc Bob}-as-object performing the experiment (see Fig.~\ref{f:mind-body}C).
 However, the latter has to be transposed because it corresponds to paths traversed in the reversed direction.
-More generally, we have \be G_\ell = F_{2n-\ell- 1} = F^T_\ell; \ee which is the same Eq.~\eqref{em:F=FT}.
-Here $\ell=0,\dotsc , n$.
-So, here again the factors $F_\ell$ and $G_\ell$ are the same, except for the fact that they correspond to paths traversed in reverse directions.
-Reliability condition {\bf R3}---truthfulness---requires that if the internal and external dynamics coincide, no observer reports to the contrary.
+More generally, we have \be G_\ell = F_{2n-\ell- 1} = F^T_\ell; \ee Here $\ell=0,\dotsc , n$.
+So, here again the factors $F_\ell$ and $G_\ell$ are the same, except for the fact that they correspond to paths traversed in reverse directions and this manifests in a transpose operation.